-Productivity has picked up lately.
+Productivity has moved up significantly over the past two years.
 Sweden's knowledge-based economy and highly skilled workers make for high productivity, strong integration in the high-value parts of global value chains, and inclusive growth.
 However, falling school results and comparatively low skills among immigrants pose challenges.

 Hagén, H.O.
 (2011), “Multifactor productivity growth in Sweden 1993-2010”, in Yearbook on Productivity 2012, Statistics Sweden, Stockholm.